Information for Students

 The AstroSem starts with an introductory session during which supervisors give short presentations of their papers.
-You should attend this session and during it, or shortly after, decide with which paper/supervisor you would like to work.
+You should attend this session and during or shortly after, with which paper / supervisor you would like to work.
 If you miss the introductory session, you can still sign up.
 Simply contact the supervisor of your choice and arrange a time.

-After agreeing with their supervisor, students should then email us (SS18: Joseph Kuruvilla - joseph at astro.uni-bonn.de) stating their choice of date, paper and supervisor before the allowed de-registration period ends.
-Note that a maximum of two presenters can be hosted on each single date -- first comes, first serves -- please check the AstroSem schedule and NRW holidays before reserving your date with your supervisor!
-If you could not fix the date, paper and supervisor, and did not de-register before the allowed de-registration period, your exam grade will unfortunately be 5.0.
-If you fix the paper but not the date before the allowed de-registration period, we will provide you with a final date.
-If you can't make it at the day of your presentation, your exam grade will be 5.0.
+After agreeing with their supervisor, students should then email (Maude Charmetant) stating their choice of date , paper and supervisor before the allowed de-registration period ends.
+Note that a maximum of two presenters can be hosted on each single date - first comes, first serves - please check the AstroSem schedule and NRW holidays before reserving your date with your supervisor!
+If you could not fix the date , paper and supervisor , and did not de-register before the allowed de-registration period , your exam grade will unfortunately be 5.0.
+If you are ready for the date of the registration , we will provide you with a final date.
+If you can not make it at the time of your presentation, your exam will be 5.0.

 This seminar is a chance for a student to give a talk on a recent state-of-the-art paper in a subject in modern astrophysics.
-Students will learn about oral presentations: the art of communication using your voice and slides, and discussing the content with your peers.
-This is a skill required by any scientist, e.g. at conferences, in meetings or when teaching.
+Students want to learn about oral presentations: the art of communication using your voice and slides, and discussing the content with your peers.
+This is a skill required by any scientist, eg at conferences, in meetings or when teaching.

-The talk must be 25-30 minutes long, with 10 minutes of questions thereafter (total < 40 minutes).
-Speakers should expect to receive and answer questions both immediately following the talk and by email during the week following their talk (see below).
+The talk must be 25-28 minutes long, with 10 minutes of questions thereafter (total <40 minutes).
+Speakers should expect to receive and answer questions both immediately and by email during the week following their talk (see below).
 It is the responsibility of the students that their computer works.
 Presentations of slides as PDF files is recommended.